 This is a great book — Experience drummer Mitch Mitchell’s story of his time with Jimi in the Experience and beyond.
 As a musician, I put a lot of stock in a book like this because it’s written from a musician’s point of view.
 It doesn’t explore in depth any of the social stresses and ramifications that the previous book deals with (not that those issues aren’t important), but is really all about being in the band.
 This book is co-written with John Platt who provides the framework for the story while Mitch contributes fun and important anecdotes.
 Mitch was the longest serving foil to Jimi’s guitar heroics and is, of course, a legendary drummer in his own right.
 He certainly brought an original approach to everything he ever played on and was a major factor in the success of the Experience.
 He also knew Jimi and the scene at that time as well or better than anyone.
-There are some interesting revelations in the book: His opinion of Allen Douglas (which I’ll explore in Part 4), his belief that some shady stuff went down the day/night Jimi died and that Monika Dannemann was not the true love of Jimi’s life.
+There are some interesting revelations in the book: His low opinion of Allen Douglas, his belief that some shady stuff went down the day/night Jimi died and that Monika Dannemann was sketchy/not the true love of Jimi’s life.
 (Only Kathy Etchingham and Devon Wilson could rightfully make those claims, which is pretty much what everyone has known all along).
 Also Mitch alleges that Buddy Miles was guilty of shooting his mouth off by accusing Mitch of racism around the time of Jimi’s death and he called Buddy on these accusations and got an apology.
 Unlike some people who speak or write about Jimi and their close relationship with him, Mitch’s legacy has always been undisputed and he remained a legendary performer and valued asset to the Hendrix Legacy right up until his death in 2008.
 This is a book I definitely recommend — lots of great photos too!

 Are You Experienced?…